jMacProd/Web-Design-Challenge/README.md

 ## Technologies:
 * Visual studio code - build basic structure and content of the site in html
 * Bootstrap 4.3.1 - establish overall responsive CCS framwork and style elemements
-* ccs style sheet - utilised to style some smaller specific elements
+* ccs style sheet - utilised to create media queries and to style some smaller specific elements
 * Python - version 3.6 Jupyter Notebok - read in existing csv dataset and covert to html table
 * Github pages - publish site